 A “thank you” email after a first time purchase shows the user that you value the purchase and look forward to seeing them again.
 Personalising your marketing communication is almost a given.
 Customers would buy more from businesses that personalise the communication that they send out.

 Go a step beyond the expected.
-Include personalised, handwritten (if possible) notes in your packages to provide users a real surprise and that extra warm feeling in their tummies.
+Include personalised, handwritten (if possible) notes in your packages to provide users with a real surprise and that extra warm feeling in their tummies.